 A Case Study of Changing Land Ownership in Northern Wisconsin

 Faculty: Davis Taylor (College of the Atlantic), Brandon Hofstedt (Northland College), and Jonathan Martin (Northland College)

-This grant funds the creation of an interdisciplinary working team to craft proposals for funding to address the issue of changing forest ownership, along with the collection of case studies of the effects of deindustrialization of northern forests on rural economies.
-Monies for Professor Taylor to visit Northland College in fall 2015, as well as a small stipend for research support for the faculty team, will culminate in shared course modules dealing with forest ecology, forest economics, and regional community sustainability.
+This grant funded the creation of an interdisciplinary working team to craft proposals for funding to address the issue of changing forest ownership, along with the collection of case studies of the effects of deindustrialization of northern forests on rural economies.
+Funding enabled Professor Taylor to visit Northland College in fall 2015, and provided a small stipend for research support for the faculty team, culminating in shared course modules dealing with forest ecology, forest economics, and regional community sustainability.

 Attending a professional conference?
 Connect with a colleague from an EcoLeague school for lunch or dinner, and EcoLeague will pick up the tab.